-- The name of a culturally relevant and/or historical event, structure or artifact that occurred or was found on the property or in the vicinity - The name of an individual or family name linked to the history of the property or facility, with the following guidelines: - o the name should have local significance - o displayed outstanding, long-term commitment and made significant contributions to the betterment of the community; - o made noteworthy contribution to the development and improvement of culture, parks and recreation, conservation, or outdoor recreation activities; - o prominent in the history of the development of Greeley; - o historic landowner and/or the homesteading family of the property - o name of person/family that has contributed significant funds for the specific park, natural area or trail, or for parks and recreation in general. - the immediate former landowner's name may be used if the property was donated or significantly discounted when conveyed to the City (typically greater than 50% of overall cost/value of the project) - A natural landmark, feature or habitat type in the vicinity of the natural area or trail section - The name of a native wildlife or plant species that occupies the property or vicinity, and/or has occupied the vicinity in the past - A person or family that has contributed significantly to the applicable division's mission and management goals over a long period of time in the Greeley community spur sections that connect to larger regional trail sections that may necessitate a different name to aid in wayfinding.
+- The name of a culturally relevant and/or historical event, structure or artifact that occurred or was found on the property or in the vicinity - The name of an individual or family name linked to the history of the property or facility, with the following guidelines: - o the name should have local significance - o displayed outstanding, long-term commitment and made significant contributions to the betterment of the community; - o made noteworthy contribution to the development and improvement of culture, parks and recreation, conservation, or outdoor recreation activities; - o prominent in the history of the development of Greeley; - o historic landowner and/or the homesteading family of the property - o name of person/family that has contributed significant funds for the specific park, natural area or trail, or for parks and recreation in general. - o the immediate former landowner's name may be used if the property was donated or significantly discounted when conveyed to the City (typically greater than 50% of overall cost/value of the project) - A natural landmark, feature or habitat type in the vicinity of the natural area or trail section - The name of a native wildlife or plant species that occupies the property or vicinity, and/or has occupied the vicinity in the past - A person or family that has contributed significantly to the applicable division's mission and management goals over a long period of time in the Greeley community the criteria set forth in this policy.
+An exception to this guideline will be stand-alone and/or trail spur sections that connect to larger regional trail sections that may necessitate a different name to aid in wayfinding.